FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

     // capture the read format version
     let read_version = FormatVersion::from(bytes[19]);
     let reserved_bytes = bytes[20];
-    Ok((page_size, write_version, read_version))
+    Ok((page_size, write_version, read_version, reserved_bytes))
 }
 ```

-The next 3 bytes are similarly uninteresting, they are the maximum and minimum
+The next 3 bytes are quite uninteresting, they are the maximum and minimum
 "embedded payload fraction", and the "leaf payload fraction".
 Originally the
 Sqlite authors had expected these values to be configurable but gave up on that
 and say they have no interest in implementing it.
 Their values will always be